m3ccanico/froster/README.md

 git clone https://github.com/m3ccanico/froster.git
 ```

-You'll need Python installed on you system and you might need to install additional Pyhton modules:
+You'll need Python to be installed on you system and you might need to install additional Pyhton modules:
 ```bash
 pip install boto3 treehash
 ```